A Prenatal Workout You Can Do in 20 Minutes

 Celebrity trainer Anna Kaiser shows us 7 exercises you can do while pregnant.

 We’re all friends here, right?
-Because we have a confession: when we imagine what being in our third trimester of pregnancy will be like, our minds go straight to all the ice cream, pastries, and cheese we’d eat with abandon.
-How it will be a time when we take full advantage of grabbing a seat on any flat surface (at any given time), and fully embracing (non althe-) leisure.
+We have a confession: when we imagine what being in our third trimester of pregnancy will be like, our minds go straight to the ice cream, pastries, and cheese we’d eat with abandon.
+How it will be a time when we take full advantage of grabbing a seat on any flat surface (at any given time), and fully embracing athleisure (minus the ath-).

 But all those cannoli and Netflix-filled prenatal dreams quickly faded the moment Anna Kaiser invited us over for a workout a few months ago.
 She was six months pregnant!
 Let’s just say, there’s no cure for lagging willpower and waning motivation quite like working out with Anna Kaiser.
 What she could do with a rapidly growing baby bump was impressive and, most important, healthy!
 So we had her show us her favorite energy-boosting (because the struggle is real, expectant or otherwise), and safe moves to do if you are hoping to maintain your workout routine those entire nine months.